grimme-lab/xtb_docs/source/gsm.rst

 Obviously, the xtb calculation can be done using all flags explained in this documentation, e.g. *--chrg*, *--uhf*, *--gbsa* and so on.
 The same has to be done with the end structure.
-It is advisable to take the optimized start structure and change, whatever you want to change, using a graphical program, which **does not** change your atomic order, e.g. ``avogadro``, as a change in the atomic order will definitively cause problems during the ``GSM`` calculation!
+It is advisable to take the optimized start structure and change, whatever you want to change, using a graphical program, which **does not** change your atomic order, e.g. ``avogadro``, as a change in the atomic order will definitively cause problems during the DE-GSM calculation!

 Before you can start the calculation, a couple of other things have to be done.
 First, you have to generate your *initial0000.xyz*.